');

 About Sutter, CA

-Sutter is a small community in California with a population of 2,671 residents.
-The median household income is $94,375 per year, which is above the national average.
-The median age in Sutter is 43.2 years.
+Sutter is a small town located in California with a population of 2,671 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $94,375 per year, which is 26% above the national median of $75,149.
+The median age of 43.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Sutter, CA